s4y/dotfiles/README.md

 ## inputrc

 - The up and down arrow keys only show history entries that begin with what you've typed so far
+- Case-insensitive completion
+- control+j/k scrolls through autocomplete choices
+- Autocomplete on the first press of tab
+- Hide the part of the name that all the autocomplete choices share

 Comments, complaints, and additions are welcome!